H1 2017 saw $34m invested in Italian FinTech companies which is over a third more than last year.

 - Marketplace Lending companies received the highest number of deals between 2014 and H1 2017.
 The largest deals to marketplace lending companies in this period went to SME Finance platform InstaPartners and P2P lender Smartika.
 The companies raised $8.7m and $4.9m in 2016 respectively.

-- Despite receiving a smaller share of deals than Marketplace Lending companies, the Payments & Remittances sector received $3.7m more funding between 2014 and H1 2017.
+- Despite receiving 4% less deals than Marketplace Lending companies, the Payments & Remittances sector received $3.7m more funding between 2014 and H1 2017.

 - More than 50% of deals to Italian FinTech companies went to Funding Platforms, Payments & Remittances, Infrastructure & Enterprise Software and WealthTech companies.